AbsaOSS/spot/README.md

     - Spark History (2.4 and later recommended)
     - (Optional) [Menas](https://github.com/AbsaOSS/enceladus) (2.1.0 and later recommended) Requires username and password
 - Create configuration: in /spot/config copy config.ini.template to config.ini and set parameters from the above step
-    - For new deployment set new index names which do not exist in elasticsearch.
+    - For a new deployment set new index names which do not exist in elasticsearch.
-    In order to be compatible with provided [Kibana objects](spot/kibana/) the indexes should comply to the patterns:
+    In order to be compatible with the provided [Kibana objects](spot/kibana/) the indexes should match the following patterns:
     raw_index=spot\_raw\_\<cluster_name\>\_\<id\>,
     agg_index=spot\_agg\_\<cluster_name\>\_\<id\>,
     err_index=spot\_err\_\<cluster_name\>\_\<id\>